 If you’ve had a rough childhood or suffered trauma, if you feel aimless or lost at sea, whatever it is, you have to accept a portion of responsibility for where you are.
 You’re not responsible for the beliefs you hold based on things people have told you, but you are responsible for dealing with them.

-People who take responsibility for their lives and their weaknesses, and choose to spend their life developing and improving on the healthy, positive aspects are the ones who show courage.
+People who accept responsibility for their strengths and weaknesses and choose to spend their life developing and improving on the healthy, positive aspects are the ones who show courage.
 Climb up the mast of your sailboat and rise above your own personal desires and feelings.
 You might just see that there are billions of other boats bobbing around out there, and some might need your help.

 But you can’t help them until you’ve helped yourself.